UTS-ISDM/Tut04-Group3/Report.md

         </tr>
         <tr>
             <td>US302</td>
             <td><p align="justify"> As a customer, I would like to be given an estimated amount of time I will be on hold until my call will be answered by an RM so that i can decide whether to wait or not. </p></td>
           <td><p align="center">Medium</p></td>
           <td><p align="center">6</p></td>
         </tr>
         <tr>
             <td>US303</td>
-            <td><p align="justify"> As a customer I want the voice response to be straight forward to use with options selected by pressing numbers on my phone so that i can make a respond easier. </p></td>
+            <td><p align="justify"> As a customer I want the voice response to be straight forward to use with options selected by pressing numbers on my phone so that I can make my response easier. </p></td>
           <td><p align="center">Medium</p></td>
           <td><p align="center">2</p></td>
         </tr>